jimmyzhng/BinIt/README.md

 - User-friendly interface for taking and uploading photos
 - Real-time feedback on the type of trash and bin recommendations
-- Gamification elements like leaderboards and rewards for frequent use
 - Backend Flask API to handle image recognition and bin recommendations
 - TensorFlow and Keras-based AI model for accurate image recognition